JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 6.0.3 - 23 Jul 2023
+    * Fixed Proxy not getting applied in rest clients when not using DI

 * Version 6.0.2 - 05 Jul 2023
     * Added properties generic dictionary to SocketConnection